onnela-lab/forest/docs/source/aws_s3.md

 2. Beiwe data decryption credentials: decryption key.

 At the time of writing, these credentials are administered by Eli Jones ([biblicabeebli](https://github.com/biblicabeebli)).

+In addition, we also need to know Amazon S3 region name and Amazon S3 bucket name for the Beiwe data we want to access (both typically to be provided by the administrator), and the study folder name -- equivalent to the Beiwe study ID.

 ## Workflow setup